 What’s stopping SAS Gulfport from starting its big hurricane protection upgrades right now?

-Partnerships with locals or agencies might still be in the works too; you can’t rush a good team.
+Partnerships with locals or agencies might still be in the works, too; you can’t rush a good team.
 Plus, planning for stuff like climate change means lots of studying, figuring out what’ll hit us by 2050 isn’t quick.
 It’s frustrating, but I’d guess they’re laying the groundwork now so it’s solid later.

 Post a Comment